cozodb/cozo-docs/source/timetravel.rst

 to get a historical view of the data.
 In a sense, this makes your database immutable, since nothing is really deleted from the database ever.
+:doc:`This story <releases/v0.4>` gives some motivations why time travel may be valuable.

 In Cozo, a stored relation is eligible for time travel if the last part of its key has the explicit type `Validity`.